swiyu-admin-ch/swiyu-issuer/README.md

 ![github-banner](https://github.com/swiyu-admin-ch/swiyu-admin-ch.github.io/blob/main/assets/images/github-banner.jpg)

-# Generic issuer management service
+# Generic issuer service

 This software is a web server implementing the technical standards as specified in the [Swiss e-ID and trust infrastructure: Initial implementation](https://swiyu-admin-ch.github.io/initial-technology/).
 Together with the other generic components provided, this software forms a collection of APIs allowing issuance and verification of verifiable credentials without the need of reimplementing the standards.

-The Generic Issuer Management Service is the interface to offer a credential.
+The Generic Issuer Service is the interface to offer a credential.
 It should be only accessible from the issuers internal organization.

 As with all the generic issuance & verification services it is expected that every issuer and verifier hosts their own